satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 #### Setting up the dataproc cluster

 1. Create a new dataproc cluster on GCP.
-2. Under the GCS bucket, host the following files:
+2. Under the GCS bucket, host the following files (the files are present in the "dataprocs" folder within this repository):

    ![image](https://github.com/user-attachments/assets/3f28807e-75f9-41d3-8516-c4b7d62877b6)

    The above is the .whl file of the VADER sentiment analysis library extracted through tar extractor and zipped to a zipped folder.

    ![image](https://github.com/user-attachments/assets/e8a24058-f755-43a8-a86f-5044f0fdf331)